kreativwebdesign/lode/README.md

 This repo contains different sub projects which have a uniform way of using them.

+### Report

+The report is written in LaTeX.
+Only the raw `.tex` files and resources are being tracked by git.
+The pdf output is built and deployed to a specific branch automatically using a Github Action.
+Have a look at [report](https://github.com/kreativwebdesign/lode/blob/report/report.pdf) to see the current report built as a pdf.

 ### Node.js

 Yarn is generally used as package manager.
 Therefore, do a `yarn install` to install packages.